Health and Safety Representative Training

 Courses are delivered in-person at the DRA Safety Specialists training facility or a suitable location in your workplace for group bookings.

-Training conducted by an experienced WHS industry practitioner with over 25 years of strong knowledge of relevant legislation and Codes of Practice
+Training conducted by an experienced Safety Consultant with over 25 years of strong knowledge of relevant WHS legislation and Codes of Practice

 – Practical and theoretical activities to assist the health and safety representative training.